Changing a watch strap is easier than you might think

 Always work from the base of the watch, with the face pointing towards the floor, to avoid scratching the watch face with the spring bar tool.

-Mens Watches UK takes no responsibility for any damage caused to your watch or surrounding objects.
+As this is just a guide, Mens Watches UK takes no responsibility for any damage caused to your watch or surrounding objects.
 If you feel the task is too complicated, please consult a local watch specialist.

 How to replace a leather watch strap

 You should be looking out for what is called a spring bar.
 This spring bar usually passes through the loop of the strap part connects to where the shoulders of the watch sit.

 This spring bar, when in place extends to hold the strap in place, releasing that pressure allows for you to remove the spring bar.